 So there I was, making a quick pit stop at the library, expecting maybe a quiet escape from the usual hustle or a chance to skim through some poetry.
 But what do I find instead?
-Rambo himself, the ultimate warrior, dressed in his signature bandana, looking intensely at a lectern and preparing to share his soul with the world through poetry.
-Yes, that Rambo—once known for his combat skills and not exactly a guy you’d expect at an open mic night.
-But today was different.
-Today, he was there to read a poem he’d written, part of his journey as a full-fledged Mental Health Warrior.
+Rambo himself—bandana on, eyes intense—standing at a lectern, preparing to share his soul with the world through poetry.

-Today, Rambo was here to show everyone that even the toughest warriors can walk the path of vulnerability and emotions.
-It was a bold move, but then again, this was Rambo.
-As I took my seat among an audience of surprised but eager listeners, Rambo took the mic.
-The silence was palpable.
-And then, with the conviction of a man who’d been through the wringer and come out stronger, he began to read.
+I took my seat among an audience of surprised but eager listeners.
+The silence was heavy.
+Then, with the conviction of a man who had been through the wringer and come out stronger, Rambo took the mic… and began to read.

 Rambo’s Poem: A Warrior’s Embrace of Emotions